Turn PDFs into Collaborative Learning Spaces

 For even quicker access and additional features, you can download the Google Chrome or Microsoft Edge extension.
 Once installed, it only takes a click of a button to start using your favorite PDF annotation tools.

-Let’s talk about some tools and features…
+Let’s talk about Kami tools and features…

 Drawing Tool